CarterGrimmeisen/zod-prisma/README.md

 By specifying the custom schema within the parentheses you can replace the autogenerated type that would normally be assigned to the field.

 > For instance if you wanted to use `z.preprocess`

+### JSON Fields

+JSON fields in Prisma disallow null values.
+This is to disambiguate between setting a field's value to NULL in the database and having a value of null stored in the JSON.
+In accordance with this zod-prisma will default to disallowing null values, even if your JSON field is optional.

+If you would like to revert this behavior and allow null assignment to JSON fields, you can set `prismaJsonNullability` to `false` in the generator options.

 ## Examples